AlessandradellaFazia/training-only-BN/README.md

 pip install -r requirement.txt
 ```

-### Code
+### Content
-1) main.ipynb contains the main analysis of the project
+1) **main.ipynb** contains the main analysis of the project
-2) utils_fuctions.py file that contains all implemented functions, e.g. training functions and plots.
+2) **utils_fuctions.py** file that contains all implemented functions, e.g. training functions and plots.
+3) environment.txt for recreate the virtual python environment.

-For convenience the notebook which can be viewed [here]()
+For convenience the notebook can be viewed [here](https://nbviewer.org/github/AlessandradellaFazia/training-only-BN/blob/main/main.ipynb)

 ### Dataset

 The dataset used in this project is the UPFD Dataset https://arxiv.org/abs/2104.12259

+### Purpose

+In this project we test experimentally how it is possible to obtain good results by training only the parameters of batch normalization on non-Euclidean data such as graphs.
+The chosen problem was Graph Classification for discern fake news from real news.
+Traditional methods for detecting fake news is fact-checking that required time-consuming work for acquire evidence from domain experts.
+In the above-mentioned work instead, user preferences (personality, sentimentent and stance) are used together with the propagation graph of the news, in addition to the textual content of the news.
+The user's preference are estimated by looking at the historical posts.
+News propagation graph is build on the chain of retweets of a news.
+[pythorch geometric](https://pytorch-geometric.readthedocs.io/en/stable/index.html) was used to handle the graphs neural networks.